-There’s a great viewing area that can easily and safely be visited with kids.
-We were able to hike a small portion along the cliffs with the kids where we felt it was safe.
+The Cliffs of Moher has a great viewing area that can easily and safely be visited with kids.
+We were able enjoy a kid-friendly hike along the Cliffs of Moher where we felt it was safe.

 Read more on visiting the Cliffs of Moher with kids.

-The kids also love the aquarium and Inch beach is a must-stop.
-We suggest spending at least a morning if not a full day on Inch beach.
+Other things to do in Dingle with kids include the Dingle Aquarium and Inch Beach.
+We suggest spending at least a morning (if not a full day) on Inch Beach with your kids.

 Read all about visiting the Dingle Peninsula with kids.

-Summiting a mountain isn’t always at the top of our kids list of things to do, but this is a really fun one!
-The trail switches between wooden boardwalks and climbing rocks the entire way up.
-And for parents, the views are stunning the entire way, even on a rainy day.
+Summiting a mountain isn’t always at the top of our kids list of things to do, but this is a really fun hike for kids!
+Kids will love how the Torc Mountain trail switches between wooden boardwalks and climbing rocks the entire way up.
+And for parents, the views while hiking Torc Mountain are stunning the entire way to the summit, even on a rainy day.

 Read all about hiking up Torc Mountain in Killarney National Park.

-Imagine exploring around a lake high up in the mountains and not only that but you’ll likely have it all to yourself.
-Aside from the impressive views, the rocks couldn’t be more fun for kids to climb on.
+Barley Lake is a chance for your family to explore around a scenic lake high up in the mountains.
+Best of all, you’ll likely have it all to yourself.
+Aside from the impressive views, the rocks around Barley Lake couldn’t be more fun for kids to climb on.

-We originally planned to go for a hike around Barley Lake, but the swamp-like grass had us rethink that pretty quickly.
-Once we saw how much fun the kids were having climbing the rocks, we figured it was the best place to sit and just take in all the scenery while they played.
+We originally planned to go for a hike with our kids around Barley Lake, but the swamp-like grass had us rethink that pretty quickly.
+Once we saw how much fun the kids were having climbing the rocks, we figured it was a great place to sit and just take in all the scenery while they played.

 Barley Lake is located near Killarney National Park and we give all the details in our Killarney National Park post.

 One more fun activity in Killarney National Park with kids is cycling the Gap of Dunloe.
-It’s a fun bike ride that starts along the bike paths in Killarney National Park, followed by a 2 hour boat ride that ends at the Western edge of Upper Lake.
+This fun family bike ride starts along the bike paths in Killarney National Park, followed by a 2 hour boat ride that ends at the western edge of Upper Lake.

-From there you can expect a steady, steep climb up the Gap of Dunloe.
-It’s a tough ride, but doable.
+From there you can expect a steady, steep bike ride up the Gap of Dunloe.
+It’s a tough ride, but it’s short and quite doable.
 Besides, you’ll be taking plenty of breaks for pictures on the way up.
-Be prepared to meet a few cars and horse and buggies on the way.
+Be prepared to meet a few cars and/or horse and buggies on the way.

-For the ride down, it’s fast and winding so make sure you’ve tested your brakes before leaving the bike rental.
-And take it slow.
-There’s no reason to rush when you’re enjoying this kind of scenery.
+For the bike ride down the Gap of Dunloe, it’s fast and winding so make sure you’ve tested your brakes before leaving the bike rental.
+And remember… take it slow.
+There’s no reason to rush when you’re enjoying the spectacular scenery of Killarney National Park.

 Read all about cycling the Gap of Dunloe with kids here.

-Wildflowers are everywhere, blanketing the hillsides.
-The kids will enjoy climbing on some of the big rocks along the way.
-Just be cautious to keep them from the steep drop-offs.
-It’s best to keep the kids close on the entire second part of the hike.
+Wildflowers are everywhere on this hike, blanketing the hillsides.
+Your kids will enjoy climbing on some of the big rocks along the way.
+Just be cautious to keep them away from the steep drop-offs.
+It’s best to keep your kids close on the entire second part of the hike.

 The Sheep’s Head Lighthouse Loop trail is approximately 90 minutes from Kenmare.
 We share all the details in our Killarney National Park with Kids post.

-We were unsure about a visit to the Blarney Castle.
+We were unsure about visiting the Blarney Castle with our kids.
 It seemed too touristy, but in the end we are so glad we decided to visit.

-We were there early so we didn’t have to worry about a line-up to kiss the Blarney Stone.
+We arrived at Blarney Castle early, allowing up to avoid a long line-up to kiss the Blarney Stone.
 The kids loved climbing up the castle and thought it was a hoot to see their dad kissing the Blarney Stone.

-What we expected to be a short visit ended up taking the better part of the day.
-The kids loved the Rock Close with the waterfalls, a Witches Kitchen, a Druid’s cave and a Fairy Glen.
+We expected our visit the the Blarney Castle with kids to be short, but it ended up taking the better part of the day.
+Our kids favorite things to do at the Blarney Castle included the Rock Close with the waterfalls, a Witches Kitchen, a Druid’s cave and a Fairy Glen.

-After some time at the playground, we took to the walking paths through the forest to a beautiful lake.
+After some time at the small Blarney Castle playground, we took to the walking paths through the forest to a beautiful lake.
 It was quiet and serene.

-Overall, we thought it was a great place for families to visit.
+Overall, we thought the Blarney Castle was a great place for families to visit.
 We were there for 5 hours and our kids could have played longer.